mmgroat/gimmwebservice/README.md

 gimmwebservice - GEDCOM in Memory Method (GIMM) Web Service
 =======
 _gimmwebservice_  is a python3 package that serves genealogy html pages (pedigree and descendency charts, individual sheets) from a GEDCOM on your local file system.
 It is designed to support and run quickly on a  GECOMM with hundreds of thousands of people.
-Tell the program where your GEDCOM is located, run it, then point your browser to http://127.0.0.1:5000 (TODO - see if IIS needs to be installed)
+Tell the program where your GEDCOM is located, run it, then point your browser to http://127.0.0.1:5000

 Advantages of GIMM:
 =======